WICG/private-network-access/security_privacy_self_review.md

 See #41 for a discussion of these points.

+Also, in the prelights we send the initiator's `Origin`.
+This was necessary to give servers in the private network enough information to decide whether they should allow the requests from public.

 ## 2. Is this specification exposing the minimum amount of information necessary to power the feature?

 Yes, apart from the above.